 Supreme Court of Connecticut: Post-Judgment Divorce Action

-Whether advancing or defending a motion seeking to enforce the terms of a confidentiality or separation agreement pursuant to a divorce, a divorced individual is best served by consulting with an experienced family law practitioner.
-Should you have questions regarding matrimonial matters, please do not hesitate to contact Attorney Joseph C. Maya in the firm’s Westport office in Fairfield County at 203-221-3100 or JMaya@mayalaw.com.
+Whether advancing or defending a post-judgment motion regarding awards of alimony, assignment of property, and child support, a divorced individual is best served by consulting with an experienced family law practitioner.
+Should you have questions regarding matrimonial matters, please do not hesitate to contact Attorney Joseph C. Maya in the firm’s Westport office in Fairfield County at 203-221-3100 or at JMaya@Mayalaw.com, to schedule a free initial consultation.